ThiThuyHangMe/Retail-Insights-Data/README.md

 **Recommendations**:
   - Expand Technology products to drive profit growth, as they are the most profitable category.
-  - Optimize order processing times for orders taking longer than 5 days to improve operational efficiency.
+  - Optimise order processing times for orders taking longer than 5 days to improve operational efficiency.
   - Focus marketing efforts on top regions (California, New York, and Texas) and explore opportunities in under-represented regions like Florida.
   - Introduce loyalty programs for at-risk customers to increase retention rates.
   - Review pricing strategies for Office Supplies to increase their profitability.